Ifthe16/Ifthe16/README.md

 💬 Ask me about **Node.js, React, Firebase... or anything [here](https://github.com/Ifthe16/Ifthe16/issues)**

-⚡ Fun fact **Game of Thrones Night's Watch cloaks are made from Ikea rugs**
+⚡ Fun fact **The term "debugging" comes from a real bug found in a computer in 1947, but you might find more bugs in your code than in a hardware store!**

  </div>